 *.wit

-the host portal and guest client applicationswasm-tools
+files to define the contracts between the host portal and guest client applicationswasm-tools

 and wit-bindgen

-means we can make use of the aboveWASI
+: tooling that means we can make use of the aboveWASI

-which means client apps can make use of their existing standard
+: the ability to interact with the system securely, which means client apps can make use of their existing standard librariesbevy

-windowing to audio to GPU to rendering and much moreIf you look at the levo repo, you’ll find a few directories:
+: a delightful game engine that builds on top of the incredible Rust ecosystem to handle everything from input to windowing to audio to GPU to rendering and much moreIf you look at the levo repo, you’ll find a few directories:

 levo/ - you are here